 Clinical Associate Professor, Parkinson’s Disease and Movement Disorder Center at University of Kansas Medical Center

 Known as Dr. Muhammad by patients, he earned his medical degree from the University of Kansas School of Medicine and completed his neurology residency at the University of Kansas Medical Center.
-After serving as chief resident, he completed a movement disorder fellowship training at Baylor College of Medicine in Houston, then returned to Kansas City in 2008.
+After serving as chief resident, he completed a movement disorder fellowship at Baylor College of Medicine in Houston, then returned to Kansas City in 2008.

 Dr. Muhammad works full-time as the neurology attending physician staffing the inpatient neurology consultation service at KU Medical Center.
 He also educates neurology residents, internal medicine residents and medical students with an emphasis on understanding how systemic medical disease can affect patients neurologically.